our-story-media/titan-pi/README.md

 ### Emergency Asset Copy

 If the drive contains a file called `EMERGENCYBACKUP`, then the assets directory (i.e. videos, content) will be directly copied to the drive.
-This method is only to be used when the Indaba application cannot be started, and the UI for normal backups be used.
+This method is only to be used when the Indaba application cannot be started, and the UI for normal backups cannot be used.